 Spend a few nights in Cala Figuera

 While Palma was the place on Mallorca I’d most like to live, my favorite place to come on vacation was definitely Cala Figuera.
-This was the second place we stayed on Mallorca and just a few days after leaving I was already feeling nostalgic for my time there.

 And comparing any place to the Balkans is basically the highest praise I have.